Space burial

 Remains are sealed until the spacecraft burns up upon re-entry into the Earth's atmosphere or they reach their extraterrestrial destinations.
 Suborbital flights briefly transport them into space then return to Earth where they can be recovered.
 Small samples of remains are usually launched to minimize the cost of launching mass into space, thereby making such services more affordable.

 History and typology

 The concept of launching human remains into space using conventional rockets was proposed by the science fiction author Neil R. Jones in the novella "The Jameson Satellite", which was published in the pulp magazine Amazing Stories in 1931.
-It was later proposed as a commercial service in the 1965 movie, The Loved One, and by Richard DeGroot in a The Seattle Times newspaper article on April 3, 1977.
+It was later proposed as a commercial service in the 1965 movie, The Loved One, and by Richard DeGroot in a Seattle Times newspaper article on April 3, 1977.
 Since 1997, the private company Celestis has conducted numerous space burials flying as secondary payloads.